Toinoux38/docker-glpi-ocs/README.md

 ## License
-An original project by babidi34, remastered by toinoux38 This project is provided under the MIT License.
+An original project by babidi34, remastered by Houllier Antoine This project is provided under the MIT License.